Archibald Wauchope of Niddrie: Dalkeith Palace

 In August 1592 James VI gave Wauchope's family estates to his household servant Sir John Sandilands.
 Bothwell and his supporters made several plans to capture the king at Dalkeith, including using Wauchope as a decoy.
 Two plotters, Michael Balfour of Burleigh and John Wemyss of Logie were caught.
 Wauchope waited with horses outside Dalkeith Palace at night while his friend John Wemyss of Logie escaped out of Anne of Denmark's window helped by his Danish lover Margaret Vinstarr.
 The English ambassador Robert Bowes heard that Wauchope set up a written challenge, a "cartell" on the mercat cross of Dalkeith, offering to fight dressed only in his shirt against any who dared question his loyalty to the king.
 It was said that Wauchope and Captain James Halkerston were "two great undertakers for any desperate exploit" for Bothwell.

 On 4 September 1592 he was nearly captured in Leith by the Master of Glamis and James Sandilands, who arrested Captain Halkerston and John Hamilton of Airdrie.
 Hamilton, a leader at the Raid of Falkland, had asked Wauchope to stay and play cards with him at his lodging.
 Wauchope refused, preferring to sleep at a secret location.
 Airdrie and Halkerston were taken to Dalkeith Palace by John Carmichael, Captain of the royal guard, who threatened to torture them with the boot, a device for crushing their legs.
 Their meeting in Leith had been betrayed by a tailor called Kirkcaldy who was later found blindfolded in a Fife alehouse.
 Soon after, Wauchope and the Countess of Bothwell made their peace with James VI, who hoped to use them to entrap Bothwell.

 Death

 In April 1594 James VI went to Rossend Castle the house of Sir Robert Melville in Fife with his guard, and unsuccessfully tried to capture Wauchope and John Wemyss of Logie.
 Wauchope planned to help Bothwell attack Holyroodhouse again in September 1594 and abduct James VI to Blackness Castle.
 In November it was rumoured his support for Bothwell was wavering.

-On 18 June 1597 he was surrounded in a house on Skinner's Close on Edinburgh's Royal Mile by followers of the Laird of Edmondstone, and fell to his death trying to escape from a dormer or "storm window".
+In May 1597, he was thought to be in England, and a request was made for his rendition, with other fugitives and rebels including; Archibald Douglas, James Douglas of Spott, Alexander Home of Prendergast, and Thomas Cranston.
+On 18 June 1597, he was surrounded in a house on Skinner's Close on Edinburgh's Royal Mile by followers of the Laird of Edmondstone, and fell to his death trying to escape from a dormer or "storm window".